 By Rémy Boudreau, Litigation Lawyer | Partner at McInnes Cooper,

-Benoit Arsenault, Associate at McInnes Cooper
+Benoit Arsenault, Lawyer at McInnes Cooper

 Real estate vendors and purchasers have high expectations of their realtors – and they don’t often hesitate to pursue legal action against their realtor when something unexpected happens.
 And while realtors must have errors and omissions insurance that covers many of these claims, more claims means higher premiums, so both realtors and their insurers have a stake in managing risk of litigation against realtors.